drvinceknight/gt/_class-notes/about-the-class.md

     This is a brief email before our first class <>

-    All of the course materials (including short videos) are available at https://vknight.org/gt/.
+    All of the course materials are available at https://vknight.org/gt/.

-    During the class I will use a virtual whiteboard, if you want to you can access the whiteboard on your own device here: <link>.

     I will be using the School discord server to duplicate class communication.
     If you have not joined the School discord server and would like to here is